List of The Emperor's New Groove characters

 The main characters in The Emperor's New Groove.
 From left to right: Yzma, Kronk, Kuzco (in llama form), and Pacha.

 The following are fictional characters from Disney's 2000 animated film The Emperor's New Groove, its direct-to-video sequel Kronk's New Groove, and the spin-off television series The Emperor's New School.

 Kuzco

 Kuzco (/ˈkuːskoʊ/ KOO-skoh; voiced primarily by David Spade; J. P. Manoux in spinoff media) is the 18-year-old emperor of the Incas.
 His name is a reference to the ancient city Cusco.
-He is also the main protagonist of the franchise.

 Kuzco is initially portrayed as an arrogant, callous and spoiled narcissist, but has a sense of charm and style.
 In The Emperor's New Groove, Kuzco is turned into a llama by Yzma, who intends to poison him to claim the throne for herself.
 He is presumed dead and lost in the jungle.
 Kuzco teams up with Pacha, a llama herder, who helps Kuzco turn back into a human again, regaining his dignity and his throne.

 Kuzco has occasionally appeared in Adventureland at Disney theme parks.
 He also featured in the television series House of Mouse and its direct-to-video film adaptation, Mickey's Magical Christmas.